 Most of the men with mild Androgenic Alopecia consider it as a cosmetic problem and generally don’t opt for any treatment.
 They simply follow the watch-and-wait policy.
 But those who are looking for medical management can go for the following therapies or management options:

-Most dermatologists prescribe topical application of Minoxidil as the first-line of treatment for AGA.
+Most dermatologists prescribe the topical application of Minoxidil as the first line of treatment for AGA.
 Minoxidil is known to stimulate hair regrowth by increasing the anagen (growth) phase of hair.
 The topical application of 5% solution in men is known to exhibit better results as compared to the 2% solution.

 Finasteride is an approved drug for hair regrowth for men aged 18 years and more with androgenic alopecia.
-It works by inhibiting the action of testosterone, which is known as one of the contributing factors for AGA.
+It works by inhibiting the action of testosterone, which is known as one of the contributing factors to AGA.
 Various studies have reported a significant increase in the target area hair counts in men after 12 months of topical application of Finasteride.
-Though reversible side effects including erectile dysfunction were reported during the use, direct association between finasteride use and sexual side-effects is still unknown.
+Though reversible side effects including erectile dysfunction were reported during the use, the direct association between finasteride use and sexual side effects is still unknown.

 Depending on the diagnosis, your dermatologist may also prescribe you a combination of topical minoxidil and oral finasteride.
-The severity of hair loss-realted distress may be a guiding factor for the doctor to decide the early course of treatment.
-He may begin with minoxidil or finasteride as monotherapy or prescribe both simultaneously to get benefits of early treatment.
-Usually doctors start with monotherapy for at least 6 to 12 months and introduce a second treatment only if the patient doesn't respond to initial treatment.
+The severity of hair loss-related distress may be a guiding factor for the doctor to decide on the early course of treatment.
+He may begin with minoxidil or finasteride as monotherapy or prescribe both simultaneously to get the benefits of early treatment.
+Usually, doctors start with monotherapy for at least 6 to 12 months and introduce a second treatment only if the patient doesn’t respond to the initial treatment.